Nursing: B.S.N.

 *based on required individual degree planning

-Precepted practice experience requirements are embedded in the Population and Community Health Nursing and Baccalaureate Nursing Capstone courses.
-These practice experiences are designed to meet both predetermined and personal learning objectives.
-Students design practice experiences with a faculty member, in collaboration with a local preceptor.
+The clinical practicum experience requirements are embedded into the Population and Community Health Nursing (NURS 4015) and Baccalaureate Nursing Capstone (NURS 4020) courses.
+These clinical practicum experiences are designed to meet both predetermined and personal course learning objectives.
+Students arrange each clinical practicum experience with a chosen preceptor within their own community, under the guidance of the clinical coordinator and lead faculty member.

-The Community Health Nursing course requires 45 direct practice experience hours working with a preceptor in a community health setting.
+The Population and Community Health Nursing course requires 45 direct practicum experience hours working with a preceptor in a community-based setting.
 This course focuses on community health nursing and involves viewing populations and aggregates as the client.
-Some examples are entire communities within a geographic region, migrant workers, teen parents, older adults, veterans or children with special needs.
-Some examples of appropriate settings include, a public health agency, school, community hospice, and parish nurse program or outpatient clinic with community outreach programs.
+Some examples are entire communities within a geographic region, migrant workers, teen parents, older adults, veterans, children with special needs, etc. Some examples of appropriate settings include a public health agency, school, community hospice, parish nurse program, or outpatient clinic with community outreach programs.

-The preceptor for this experience must be an experienced RN with a minimum of a bachelor’s degree in nursing.
-In some instances, upon approval from the dean or her designee, a professional colleague from another licensed health care discipline, such as a physician or social worker may be deemed an appropriate preceptor for the clinical practice experience.
+For the community health experience, the preceptor must be an experienced RN with a minimum of a bachelor’s degree in nursing or a licensed professional from another health care discipline, such as a physician or social worker.

 Professional Expectations

 The nursing program prepares nurses to function as professional nurses.
-In completing their academic program, nursing students come into direct contact with health agency staff and patients as part of their precepted practice experience.
-SUNY Empire State College has an obligation to protect patients and staff; cannot tolerate student behavior that exploits, endangers, compromises or threatens the welfare, safety or rights of staff and patients.
-SUNY Empire State College expects students to demonstrate a set of values and attitudes consistent with the highest professional standards, and to comply with professional nursing standards and institutional codes of conduct.
+In completing their academic program, nursing students come into direct contact with health agency staff and patients as part of their clinical practicum experience.
+SUNY Empire has an obligation to protect patients and staff; cannot tolerate student behavior that exploits, endangers, compromises or threatens the welfare, safety or rights of staff and patients.
+SUNY Empire expects students to demonstrate a set of values and attitudes consistent with the highest professional standards, and to comply with professional nursing standards and institutional codes of conduct.

 Learning Outcomes

-- Integrate knowledge from the nursing, biological and social sciences, and the humanities to provide culturally competent care to individuals, families and communities;
+- Integrate knowledge from nursing, liberal arts, natural, and social sciences to provide person-centered care to a diversity of populations